Rescue on Fractalus!: Rescue

 After landing within sufficient "walking" proximity to the pilot, the player shuts down the engine, also turning off the ship's shields.
-Turning on the engines prematurely would incinerate the exposed pilot and the shields would prevent him from entering the ship.
+Turning on the engines prematurely would incinerate the exposed pilot and the shields would prevent him from entering the ship, but are required if the player wishes to defend themselves from attacking enemies while landed.
 The downed pilot then disembarks his crashed ship, runs down to the Valkyrie's cockpit, and knocks on the crew entry door; the player can then open up and let the pilot in to complete the rescue.
 Failing to open the door kills the pilot; his knocking on the hatch becomes at first frantic, then slower and more feeble as he perishes in the corrosive environment.
 Sometimes the pilot found is an Ace Pilot, indicated visually by their purple helmet.
 These are worth ten times the score awarded for a normal pilot to the player.

 As a twist on this relatively straightforward premise, added at the suggestion of George Lucas, some of the "pilots in distress" are actually hostile aliens in disguise; this twist was kept out of the game's manual and marketing.
 After landing near a downed pilot, the player watches him run off-screen, and then has to wait for several tense seconds—if it were human, the familiar, frantic "tap-tap" noise would be heard from the ship's hatch; otherwise, the alien Jaggi would suddenly jump back into view, sans helmet, roaring and trying to smash into the cockpit.
 Unless the player restores the ship's shields, the windscreen cracks open and the pilot is killed.
 Likewise, inadvertently letting a Jaggi pilot into the player's ship has disastrous results — it begins to dismantle the ship.
-In early levels, the Jaggi can be distinguished by their green heads versus the white human helmets.
-However, in later levels the aliens evidently learn to don the human helmet and become identical in appearance.
-This, along with an unpredictable pause between the human/alien approach and the tap-tap/alien jump makes for a very tense experience.
+In early levels, the Jaggi can be distinguished by their green heads versus the white human helmets, but in later levels the aliens evidently learn to don the human helmet and become identical in appearance.
+This, along with an unpredictable pause between the human/alien approach and the tap-tap/alien jump makes for a tense experience.
 According to head developer David Fox, this shock moment made Rescue on Fractalus! "the first computer game to really scare people".